-APR 212 Industrial Electrical Code III
+APR 212 NATIONAL ELECTRICAL CODE III

 Designed for students preparing to take examinations based on the National Electrical Code (NEC).
-The course includes a comprehensive study of the chapters of the NEC relating to "Special Equipment," Special Conditions," Communication Systems" and "Tables."
+The NEC is the safety manual for electrical installation for the nation.
+The course includes a comprehensive study of the chapters of the NEC relating to "Special Equipment", Special Conditions, "Communication Systems" and "Tables."
 Strategies for finding and applying information found in these sections to real life situations is emphasized.

-APR 213 Industrial Electrical Code IIIA
+APR 213 INDUSTRIAL ELECTRIC CODE IIIA

 Designed for students preparing to take examinations based on The National Electrical Code (NEC).
-The course includes a comprehensive study of the chapters of the NEC relating to "Special Equipment," Special Conditions," Communication Systems" and "Tables."
+The course includes a comprehensive study of the chapters of the NEC relating to "Special Equipment," Special Conditions,"Communication Systems" and "Tables."
 Strategies for finding and applying information found in these sections to real life situations is emphasized.

-APR 221 Specialized Systems
+APR 221 SPECIALIZED SYSTEMS

 Designed for the apprentice working/studying to become a licensed Limited Energy Technician.
 The wide range of topics covered in this class include: Specialty Transformers, Medical Systems, Sound and Signal Systems, and an introduction to both HVAC and Boiler systems.
 The National Electrical Code (NEC) requirements regarding the safe installation of each of these systems will be emphasized.
-Required: Instructor's consent.
+Prerequisite: APR 122 Fundamentals of Electricity and Electronics; Recommended: MTH 060 College Algebra